 How to make Sour Cream Sauce

-STEP FOUR: Assemble and bake.
+- STEP TWO: Assemble and bake.
 Pour the sour cream sauce over the rolled enchiladas, top with additional cheese, and bake at 350° for 20 minutes until melty, bubbly, and golden brown.

 What do you serve enchiladas with?